 - Chills or fever

 - Loss of appetite

-Once recreational methadone users start to experience these symptoms, they’re more likely to increase their dose, which could lead to overdose.
+Once recreational methadone users experience these symptoms, they’re more likely to increase their dose, leading to an overdose.

 Treatment for Methadone Addiction